ErpNetDocs/tech/reference/config-options-reference.md

   `"1"` (True) – Enum values are exposed as their underlying numeric value (e.g. `30`).
 - b. **The user sets it manually.**
 - c. **The key is introduced in version:** 26.2

+## 76. /Crm/Pos/CompleteSalesOrderAfterFiscalPrintDisabled
+- a. **Action:** Controls whether a Sales Order is automatically completed after a successful fiscal receipt print.
+  When the value of this key is:
+  `"0"` (False) or the key is not defined – After a successful fiscal print, the Sales Order (and its sub-documents) is completed (switched to Completed state) and the Sales Order form is closed. **(default behavior)** <br>
+  `"1"` (True) – After a successful fiscal print, automatic completion is disabled: the Sales Order remains in Released state and the Sales Order form remains open (is not closed automatically).
+- b. **The user sets it manually.**
+- c. **The key is introduced in version:**